kunle009/FoundationDesign/README.md

 1. Create a free python package that can analyse and design pad foundation,combined footing foundation, pile foundation and/or raft foundation design.

-2. Create the web version of this module on [Civils.ai](https://civils.ai) platform an open source website for civil engineering calculations.
+2. Create the web version of this module.

 ## Functionality and usage